adityamhaske/Data-Visualization/README.md

 ### Additional Information

 Please note that this README file is a brief overview.
-For detailed information about each module, assignment, lecture, and project, refer to the respective folders and files within this repository.
+For detailed information about each module, assignment, lecture, and project, please take a look at this repository's folders and files.